Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank 1"
 	{
 		// The Super Tank creates acid puddles.
-		// "Ability Enabled" - When a survivor is within range of the Tank, an acid puddle is created underneath the survivor.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, an acid puddle is created underneath the survivor.
+When the Super Tank dies, an acid puddle is created underneath the Super Tank.
 		// - "Acid Range"
 		// - "Acid Range Chance"
-		// "Acid Hit" - When a survivor is hit by a Tank's claw or rock, an acid puddle is created underneath the survivor.
+		// "Acid Hit" - When a survivor is hit by the Super Tank's claw or rock, an acid puddle is created underneath the survivor.
 		// - "Acid Chance"
 		// - "Acid Hit Mode"
 		// Requires "st_acid.smx" to be installed.